-The Empire Racing Club is an initiative created by the New York Thoroughbred Horsemen’s Association to let you experience the thrills of racehorse ownership at minimal cost and no risk.
-New York’s beloved retired racecaller Tom Durkin will serve as managing partner.
+The Empire Racing Club, which this year launched its third season, is an initiative created by the New York Thoroughbred Horsemen’s Association to let you experience the thrills of racehorse ownership at minimal cost and no risk.
+New York’s legendary retired racecaller Tom Durkin has served as managing partner since the Club launched in 2019.

 Owning a racehorse can cost more than $50,000 a year, with no guarantee that your horse will ever make it to the starting gate.
-Membership in the Empire Racing Club gives you behind-the-scenes access and all the excitement at a fraction of the price.
-You will visit the backstretch, leaning on the rail with a cup off coffee while rubbing elbows with New York racing’s luminaries as your horse goes through his morning training.
-You will meet with your trainer and jockey in the paddock, getting a close-up look at the competition from the sidelines, rather than the stands.
+Membership in the Empire Racing Club gives you behind-the-scenes access and all the excitement at a fraction of that price.
+Since our launch in 2019, our members have had the opportunity to visit the backstretch, leaning on the rail while rubbing elbows with New York racing’s luminaries as their horse went through its morning training.
+They have met as a group with our trainers and jockeys in the paddock of Aqueduct, Belmont and Saratoga, traveled on their own to Gulfstream and Woodbine, and even the 2019 Breeders’ Cup!
+The Empire Racing Club allows you to get a close-up look at the competition from the sidelines, rather than the stands.
 And, with racing luck, you will cheer your horse to victory and pose for a photo in the winner’s circle at one of NYRA’s beautiful racetracks!

 Proceeds from the Empire Racing Club, a not-for-profit tax-exempt social club, will be used to pay the expenses of the horse and the Club.
 Any excess funds will be distributed to a 501 (c) (3) non-profit aftercare organization.
 The Club membership agreement specifically names New York’s TAKE THE LEAD Thoroughbred Retirement Program as the designee.